 - During pregnancy and in the early years and primary school years:

 - What factors can mitigate the effects of child poverty?

 - Phase one: Scoping report (completed) The scoping report was commented on by SA council leads and a peer reviewer.

 - Phase two: Literature review (completed) A full literature review was completed and presented to the South Ayrshire Prevention and Early Intervention Working Group.
 See the Evidence Review and Briefing

-- Phase three: Wider sharing and action planning; an event in March will present the review to a wider audience, identify gaps in services and help shape strategy.
+- Phase three: Wider sharing and action planning; an event in March presented the review to a wider audience, identify gaps in services and help shape strategy.